dnguyenminh/chunk-upload/USER_GUIDE.md

 # Chunked Upload Service – User Guide

 ## Overview
-This project provides a resumable, chunked file upload system in Java (Spring Boot) with a robust client (`ChunkedUploadClient`).
-It supports large file uploads, automatic assembly, and resume/retry logic.
+This project provides a resumable, chunked file upload system in Java (Spring Boot).
+The project is divided into three modules:
+- `server`: The main Spring Boot application providing the upload API.
+- `client`: A Java client (`ChunkedUploadClient`) for interacting with the upload service.
+- `model`: Shared data transfer objects (DTOs) used by both the server and client.

 ## Directory Structure
-* Upload directories are configurable in `application.properties`:
+* Upload directories are configurable in `server/src/main/resources/application.properties`:
   - `chunkedupload.inprogress-dir`: Temporary storage for in-progress uploads (default: `uploads/in-progress`)
   - `chunkedupload.complete-dir`: Final assembled files (default: `uploads/complete`), named as `<uploadId>_<originalFilename>`